 - Establish a repeatable process

-- Identify gaps of where other companies may be doing things differently, especially over the long-term
+- Identify gaps in where other companies may be doing things differently, especially over the long-term

 - Ensure we are spending time efficiently